 - During a billing dispute, some providers may report the unpaid portion of a bill as a delinquent account.
 Check your credit reports; if the disputed portion has been reported as delinquent, write a concise, explanatory “statement of dispute” and request that the consumer reporting companies add it to your credit report.
+You may file a complaint against the collection agency with the Consumer Financial Protection Bureau.
 More information about credit reports and credit reporting agencies is available from the U.S. Federal Trade Commission.

 Office: 703-222-8435 (8:00 a.m. - 4:30 p.m.
 Monday-Friday)